LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 /!\ **common issue** /!\

 /!\ **WE STRONGLY ADVISE AGAINST LOCKING THE SERVER TO OLDER VERSIONS.
-IT IS A UNIVERSALLY BAD IDEA.** It _will_ cause issues if you chose to not keep both versions on par! /!\
+IT IS A UNIVERSALLY BAD IDEA.** It _will_ cause issues even _if_ you manage to keep both server and client versions on par! /!\

 If the server (Project Topaz) and the client (Final Fantasy XI) don't share the same version, you'll probably get this error in the topaz_connect.exe log window: